HEXRD/hexrdgui-docs/docs/configuration/masking.md

 The tools listed below are available to use in either the raw or polar view modes.

-### Elipse and Rectangle
+### Ellipse and Rectangle
 The ellipse/rectangle masking tool provides a way to easily draw rectangular or ellipsoidal bounds around selected regions.
 This can be found in the `Edit` menu: `Edit` -> `Masks` -> `Draw` -> `Ellipse/Rectangle`.

 ![Shape Masking Menu Option](img/ellipse_rectangle_menu.png)

 To add a new mask, select the shape that you would like to draw from the drop-down menu in the dialog, then left-click and drag to draw the bounds.
 Drawn shapes can be adjusted if needed - simply select the shape (the current selection will be highlighted red) and then left-click and drag (or use the keyboard arrow keys) to translate the shape.
 To rotate, hold shift and left-click or hold shift and use the keyboard arrows.

 While rectangle/ellipse masks can be rotated and translated, they cannot be resized.
-If you find that you need to completely re-do a mask (or simply remove an unneccesary one) use the `undo` option.
+If you find that you need to completely re-do a mask (or simply remove an unnecessary one) use the `undo` option.

 ![Ellipse Rectangle Masking Demo](img/ellipse_rectangle.gif)